kumlali/handyjenkins/conf/README.md

-Customize handyjenkins.conf according to your environment.
+Customize `handyjenkins.conf` according to your environment.

-Replace settings.xml with the one having your company's private Maven repository definitions and so.
+Replace `settings.xml` with the one having your company's private Maven repository definitions and so.

+No need to edit `scriptApproval.xml`.